Winning Hearts and Minds: KBR Sponsors College Sports Field and Scholarships in Afghanistan

 On Nov.
 9, AUAF leadership welcomed KBR as they led the soccer field ribbon cutting ceremony in celebration of KBR’s donation and pending alumni verses undergrad soccer matchup.
 From L to R: Mike Flanagan, KBR Vice President; Leslie Schweitzer, AUAF Board Member and Chariman, Friends of AUAF; Scott Brant, AUAF VP Operations; Matthew Graham, Acting Director of Student Affairs; Ahmed Seyar, AUAF Soccer Team Captain; and David Sedney, AUAF President.

-Challenges to education are rampant in many parts of the world, but especially throughout the Middle East.
+Challenges to receiving a formal education are rampant in many parts of the world, but especially throughout the Middle East.
 In Afghanistan, sustained conflict and violence, infrastructure issues, inefficient resources, natural disasters, sociocultural factors, and a lack of curriculum standards impact education for both children and adults.

 KBR holds contracts and supports communities around the world where inadequate education impacts the overall success of the people and the economy.
 Afghanistan is a prime example and for girls, particularly those in rural areas from low-income families, getting an education remains a distant dream.

-KBR affiliation with the American University of Afghanistan (AUAF) is helping bridge this gap.
+KBR’s affiliation with the American University of Afghanistan (AUAF) is helping bridge this gap.
 AUAF serves as a nationally accredited, private, non-profit, non-partisan and co-educational university.
-Protected by surrounding fences, the university is situated on nearly 50 acres of land, creating a peaceful and beautiful oasis for learning.
+Protected by surrounding walls, the university is situated on more than 50 acres of land, creating a peaceful and beautiful oasis for learning.
 Recently, KBR chose to sponsor upgrades to the school’s football (soccer) field and donate funds toward student scholarships.

 Ella Studer, KBR Senior Vice President of Logistics, joined the university’s board of trustees and serves as the second vice chair.
-As a result, she has first-hand experience understanding the struggle of female Afghani students.
+As a result, she has gained a first-hand understanding of the struggle for female Afghan students.

 “As a company and a female leader, it is important to help where I can and promote activities that lift females up,” Studer said.
 “In Afghanistan, even if the family is supportive of a female going to school, they still may not have the money to support her attending University.
 Many females have to work or only get partial funding, so they need to find scholarships.”

-KBR’s donation are funding a female student’s tuition for five years.
-The Scholar recipient is a young woman named Susan, who is pursuing her bachelor’s in political science and public administration.
+KBR’s donation is funding a female student’s tuition for five years.
+The scholarship recipient is a young woman named Susan, who is pursuing her bachelor’s degree in political science and public administration.
 Selected based on her Test of English as a Foreign Language scores and high school overall percentage record, the scholar voiced her excitement for this opportunity.

 “We were very proud to donate the upgrades to the soccer field.
 As a former college athlete, I understand the link between a healthy body and productive mind,” Flanagan said.
 The sponsorship included new bleachers, digital scoreboards, upgraded lighting and modern signage.